SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/parse.md

 ### Use a parsed field in a query

-You can use the field(s) you’ve parsed within the same query, after the `parse` operator.
-For example this query parses the `name` field out of the  `LoadBalancer` field, returns the average value of the `HTTPCode_Target_2XX_Count` metric by the `name` field.
+You can use the field(s) you’ve parsed within the same query, after the `parse` operator. for example, this query parses the `name` field out of the  `LoadBalancer` field, returns the average value of the `HTTPCode_Target_2XX_Count` metric by the `name` field.

 ```
 AvailabilityZone=us-west-1a metric=HTTPCode_Target_2XX_Count | parse field=LoadBalancer */*/* as type, name, id | avg by name